malfell/ant-game/README.md

     being able to move.
 [] Food can currently spawn on the ant hill.
 Shouldn't do that.
 [] Canvas size slightly changes when you go between game, start, and instructions.
 I'm confused on that one because when I made everything the same size, it was off.
 So I ended up changing sizes individually to make them closer.
+[] Game continues to run after Game Over.
+If you click on play again or return to main menu, game will continue from where you left off.
+I took out out the play again button until I solve this.
+The return to main menu button will reload the whole page.
+Not the solution I wanted, but that's what I have for now.

 -----UNFINISHED FUNCTIONALITY----------------
 Most of the unfinished functionality is in plans.txt